gvansickle/ucg/README.md

 UniversalCodeGrep (ucg) is another [Ack](http://beyondgrep.com/) clone.
 It is a grep-like tool specialized for searching large bodies of source code.

-Ucg is written in C++ and takes advantage of the C++11 and newer facilities of the language to reduce reliance on non-standard libraries, increase portability, and increase scanning speed.
+`ucg` is written in C++ and takes advantage of the C++11 and newer facilities of the language to reduce reliance on non-standard libraries, increase portability, and increase scanning speed.

 ## License